Activities

 Just a Little Horse Sense

-Once a day, the Oklahoma Frontier Experience posse will show you the astounding relationship that can be formed between human and horse.
-Get to the Fair early because you don’t want to miss this.
+Once a day, the Oklahoma Frontier Experience posse will show you the astounding relationship that can be formed between a human and a horse.
+Get to the Fair early, because you don’t want to miss this.

 Discover the Frontier!